qutcode/Workshop-Ideas/Intro-to-C.md

 ## What?

 This is an introduction to C, very much suitable for students commencing with CAB202.
-Both Jay and Adam have high distinctions in the microprocessing unit.
+Both Jay and Adam have achieved highly in the microprocessing unit.